raganwald/braythwayt.com/_posts/2013-03-27-why-are-black-people-so-ghetto.md

 Well of course, black people don't talk "all ghetto."
 I spent a few years in Nigeria, and none of the people I met or heard talked "ghetto."
 Most of them were educated and sounded like they'd graduated en masse from the London School of Economics.
 You could have some confirmation bias.
 Perhaps you don't notice the black people who have a standard accent but remember the ones that don't.

 But let's focus on the black people that do seem to fit some "ghetto" stereotype, you know, the American ones.
 Let's squeeze the word "some" in there.
-Why do some black people talk all ghetto?
+Why do *some* black people talk all ghetto?[^talk]

+[^talk]: Speaking of talking all ghetto...
+Isn't "talking all ghetto" also talking all ghetto?
+I'm not an expert on talking all ghetto, but I'm pretty sure that if I used that expression at the dinner table, my mother would rap my knuckles with the handle of a fork.

 That's a reasonable question.
 And it reminds me of a few others.
 For starters, why do Americans walk around in their undershirts?
 Yes, those tee shirts everyone wears were once underwear.
-During a time when men with jobs wore a suit and tie, wearing a tee shirt out of the house was right up there with wearing pyjamas in the street.
+During a time when men with jobs wore a suit and tie, wearing a tee shirt out of the house was right up there with wearing pyjamas in the street.[^ties]

+[^ties]: Clothing makes no sense whatsoever.
+Neckties were once bibs worn to the dinner table.
+Yup, a banker's "power tie" is really an admission that he can't feed himself competently.

 I assure you, most people thought it looked stupid.
 But some young, rebellious element of society wanted to carve themselves an identity by battling with mainstream society.